varvet/serenade.js/README.md

 ## Identity map

 Serenade.Model assumes you have a property named `id` and that this uniquely identifies each document.
-Provided that such a property exists, documents a fetched from an in-memory cache, so that multiple queries for the same document id return the same object.
+Provided that such a property exists, documents are fetched from an in-memory cache, so that multiple queries for the same document id return the same object.
 This is key to working effectively with objects bound to views.